WGoogle/CreditProject/README.md

 https://fred.stlouisfed.org/series/CSCICP03USM665S

-Use to get where economy is between 2007-2018 and compare that to fico score and other features of LendingClub Data
+Used to obtain the state of the economy between 2007-2018 and compare that to fico score and other features of LendingClub Data